MR-Addict/Door-lock-system/README.md

 In order to make this system more efficent, I add a sensor to interrupt MCU.
 So you may need to touch the sensor first.

-Besides RFID card access, you can also access it use web UI.
+Besides RFID card access, you can also use web UI by [http://unlockdoor-507](http://unlockdoor-507) if you connect the same router.

 You need to login in first, the default username is `admin`, default password is `dinghao666`.